zeekay/polar/README.md

 export const polar = new Polar(components.polar, {
   products: {
-    // Map your product keys to Polar product IDs
+    // Map your product keys to Polar product IDs (you can also use env vars for this)
     premiumMonthly: "product_id_from_polar",
     premiumYearly: "product_id_from_polar",
     premiumPlusMonthly: "product_id_from_polar",